derrykid/Linux_Cmds/file_storage.md

 - Use case: Database, SQL, noSQL, add a file system on it can also do

+### Instance store

+Instance store provides temporary block level storage for EC2.
+This storage located on disks.
+It physically attaches to the host computer.

+Ideal for:
+- temporary data: buffers, caches, scratch data
+- load balanced pool of web servers

 ## Object

 Some types of static data, e.g. image and video.
 It can save metadata for user access.
 AWS S3 is this.